 dpkg -l | grep -E '^ii.*(konsole|dolphin|okular|gwenview|kate|ark|kwrite)'

-If this command shows installed packages, remove them individually:
+If the command shows installed KDE applications and you do not want to keep them, remove them individually:

 sudo apt purge konsole dolphin okular gwenview kate ark kwrite -y